Masinton Pasaribu: Early life

+Political career

+Pasaribu joined PDI-P, along with around 50 other activists, in 2004.
+There, he became one of the founders and served as chairman of REPDEM (Relawan Perjuangan Demokrasi, "Volunteers for Democratic Struggle"), which became one of PDI-P's wings.

 In the 2014 Indonesian legislative election, Pasaribu ran for a seat in the People's Representative Council from Jakarta's 2nd electoral district and won after securing 30,989 votes.
-In the body, he became part of the third commission on law and human rights.
+In the body, he became part of the Third Commission on Law and Human Rights.
+After being reelected in 2019, he failed to win a seat in the 2024 election.
+He then ran in the local elections that year to become regent of Central Tapanuli, winning with 87,095 votes (54%).
+He was sworn in on 20 February 2025.
+During his time as regent, the Ministry of Home Affairs assigned four small islands previously claimed by neighboring Aceh Singkil Regency to Central Tapanuli, flaring up a dispute.

-He attacked sitting vice president Jusuf Kalla in 2015, accusing him of being the source of various government issues.
+He severely criticised then vice president Jusuf Kalla in 2015, accusing him of being the source of various government issues.
 During an investigation into the Corruption Eradication Commission (KPK), Pasaribu became the deputy chairman of the committee responsible for some time, until he was replaced.
-Regarding the #2019GantiPresiden movement, Pasaribu called it a dishonest, political movement.
+Pasaribu called #2019GantiPresiden movement a dishonest, political movement.